TariqRao9/SQL-Projects/SQL_Code_for_Super_store_sales_data /README.md

 ## 🚀 Purpose
 This project demonstrates practical SQL skills for data analysis, including querying, aggregation, ranking, and business insight generation.

----

-⭐ If you found this project useful, feel free to give it a star!